ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** In peace, sons bury their fathers.
-In war, fathers bury their sons.  — Herodotus
+> **Citacao:** Your business is not to 'get somewhere' - it is to be here. — Dan Millman

 fim do arquivo